 The Maine Department of Health and Human Services, Office of Substance Abuse and Mental Health Services (SAMHS), in partnership with University of Southern Maine’s Muskie School of Public Service, is revising the Mental Health Rehabilitation Technician/Community (MHRT/C) certification program to ensure its relevancy and responsiveness to the changing needs of the population it is designed to serve.

 The MHRT/C certification program establishes educational standards and promotes skill-based practice for community based mental health workers.
 Over time, much has changed in the behavioral health field including the complexity of this community-based position and the qualifications of the individuals seeking to fill these roles.
-The redesign initiative, started in 2015, has engaged several key stakeholder groups to assess needed changes, develop and design new program components, and revise certain procedures, policies, and processes for an applicant to earn provisional and full MHRT/C certification.
+The redesign initiative has engaged several key stakeholder groups to assess needed changes, develop and design new program components, and revise certain procedures, policies, and processes for an applicant to earn provisional and full MHRT/C certification.

 The MHRT/C competencies have been revised and are organized into eight Domains.
 Domains I, II, and III are priority domains and will be required for provisional certification, depending on a new applicant’s educational qualifications.
 Click here for a complete list of the competency domains.

 Beginning January 1, 2018, all MHRT/C certificates will be issued through the USM Muskie School’s Center for Learning (CFL).
 Newly issued Full MHRT/C certificates will have an expiration date, and can be renewed every two years upon completion of 18 hours of continuing education within that two-year period.
-(Please see the next bullet.)
+(Please see #3.)

 If your name has changed since your MHRT/C (or MHRT II/III) was issued, please send us documentation of your name change such as a copy of your marriage license or your divorce decree.

 Continuing education will be required to renew a Full MHRT/C certificate every two years.
 This educational training can be an academic course, a non-academic training or workshop, or a conference; it can be face to face or online, or an agency sponsored in-service learning session.
-Continuing education must address the competencies found in the eight domains (see bullet #1).
+Continuing education must pertain to the new MHRT/C competencies found in the eight domains (see #1).
 Eighteen hours of continuing education will be required, with a minimum of four hours in ethics.
-The MHRT/C certificate holder will be required to complete and submit a renewal application with documentation of the continuing education.
+The MHRT/C certificate holder will be required to complete and submit a renewal application (see below) with documentation of the continuing education.

 A free online module titled “Maine’s Mental Health System 101: An Introduction to Our History, Values, Services, and Roles” is now available.
 The module is designed as an overview of Maine’s system and takes about an hour to complete.
 Click on this link to see the module.